Nutrition Calculator

 Cooking effects

 Cooking does not destroy calories, but it changes weight.
 Water loss makes nutrients per gram look higher after cooking.
 Frying adds fat.
 Grilling may drip fat away.
 Boiling usually adds none unless you keep the cooking liquid.
-The best practice is to weigh ingredients as you cook and count any oils or sauces that remain in the dish.
+The safest approach is to be consistent: use raw ingredient values when you weigh raw ingredients, and cooked values when you weigh cooked leftovers or prepared foods.
+This consistency matters most when you are tracking macros across multiple days or comparing two versions of the same recipe.

 Accuracy tips

 A kitchen scale is the single biggest accuracy upgrade.
 Tare your bowl, add ingredients gradually, and record grams.
-For oils and nut butters, measure to the gram.
-If you only know volume, convert to grams using reliable charts for that ingredient, since spoon sizes vary a lot depending on density.
+For oils, nut butters, seeds, cheese, dressings, and sauces, measure to the gram because small spoonfuls can add meaningful calories and fat.
+If you only know volume, convert to grams using reliable charts for that specific ingredient.
+Volume-based measurements like cups and tablespoons are especially inconsistent for dry ingredients such as flour, oats, and grated cheese.

 Worked example

 Suppose a bowl recipe makes 2 servings.
 You add cooked rice 200 g, chicken 150 g, avocado 60 g, and olive oil 10 g.
-After selecting each ingredient from suggestions (or manual per 100 g values), the calculator sums calories and macros.
-If totals are 820 kcal, 95 g carbs, 62 g protein, and 28 g fat, then per serving is about 410 kcal, 47.5 g carbs, 31 g protein, 14 g fat.
-The macro ratio chart lets you see if fat is dominating or if protein is near your goal.
+If totals are 820 kcal, 95 g carbs, 62 g protein, and 28 g fat, then per serving is about 410 kcal, 47.5 g carbs, 31 g protein, and 14 g fat.
+The macro ratio in this example is roughly 46 percent carbs, 30 percent protein, and 24 percent fat by calorie share.

 Using ratios for diets